 Best Things to do in Hoi An in 2 Days

 With so many extraordinary experiences on offer, we would recommend at least two days in Hoi An.
-Which interestingly enough is what most visitors to Vietnam allow for Hoi An.
+Which, interestingly enough, is what most visitors to Vietnam allow for Hoi An.

-2 in Days Hoi An itinerary
+2 Day Hoi An itinerary

 Getting to Hoi An

 The nearest city to Hoi An with an airport is Da Nang.
 While it is possible to travel by bus to Hoi An from major cities in Vietnam, flying is a cheap and efficient way to make the most of your time.
-Vietnam’s low-cost carrier Vietjet is the most budget-friendly with lots of services daily.
+Vietnam’s low-cost carrier Vietjet is the most budget-friendly, with lots of services daily.

 Getting From Da Nang to Hoi An

-To get to Hoi An from Da Nang airport, you can either pre-book a private transfer service for as little as VND 143,000 (~$6 USD) pp. You can get Hoi An shuttle details here.
+To get to Hoi An from Da Nang airport, you can pre-book a private transfer service for as little as VND 143,000 (~$6 USD) pp. You can get Hoi An shuttle details here.

-Or, take the public bus – Bus No.1 which departs approx. every 20 minutes and takes around an hour.
+Or, take the public bus – Bus No.1, which departs approx. every 20 minutes and takes around an hour.
 A one way trip will cost approx VND 30,000 (~$1.30 USD).

 Alternatively, you can take a Grab Taxi (SE Asia’s version of Uber.
-We recommend you download the app before arriving in Vietnam) or local taxi.
+We recommend you download the app before arriving in Vietnam) or a local taxi.
 Prices for taxis will depend on the time of day but will undoubtedly be the most expensive option.
 Expect anywhere from $15 USD to $25 USD.

 Rent a Motorbike